ibm-cloud-docs/speech-to-text/output.md

 The `smart_formatting` parameter converts dates, times, series of digits and numbers, phone numbers, currency values, and Internet addresses into more conventional representations in the final transcript of a recognition request.
 The conversion makes the transcript more readable and enables better post-processing of the transcription results.
 You set the parameter to `true` to enable smart formatting, as in the following example; by default, the parameter is `false` and smart formatting is not performed.

 Smart formatting is based on the presence of obvious keywords in the transcript.
 For example, times are identified by keywords such as *AM* or *EST*, and military times are converted if identified by the keyword *hours*.
 Phone numbers must be either *911* or a number with 10 digits or with 11 digits that start with the number *1*.

+> **Note:** The service capitalizes many proper nouns for the US English language models, `en-US_BroadbandModel` and `en-US_NarrowbandModel`.
+For example, for US English transcriptions, the service returns text that reads "Barack Obama graduated from Columbia University" instead of "barack obama graduated from columbia university," as it does for other language models.
+The services always performs this capitalization, regardless of whether you use smart formatting.

 ### Smart formatting example
 {: #smartFormattingExample}